 - A good face mask covers your nose and mouth.
 Covering your chin is not necessary but could help it fit better.

 - It should be comfortable and snug.

-- You should be able to breathe without any restriction.
+- You should be able to breathe without any restrictions.

-- You want to minimize the amount of gaps.
+- You want to minimize the number of gaps.
 There will be some gaps, but the fewer and smaller the better.

 What features should I look for in a face mask?